Chisanan232/PyMock-Server/docs/index.md

 </p>

 <p align="center">
-  <em>PyMock-Server</em> is a Python tool to mock API easily and humanly without any coding.
+  <em>PyMock-Server</em> is a Python tool to mock API server easily and humanly without any coding.
 </p>

 ## What things it wants to resolve?